-95. Lot, Double Frontage.
+93. Lot, Double Frontage.
 An internal lot having a frontage on two (2) streets.

-96. Lot, Interior.
+94. Lot, Interior.
 Any lot which does not constitute a corner lot.

+95. Lot, flag.
+A lot which utilizes a narrow strip of land to provide access from the street.
+Also known as a pan handle lot.

-97. Lot Line, Front.
+96. Lot Line, Front.
 A boundary line of a lot which coincides with a street boundary lines.
 The word “street” as used in this definition shall not include alley.